PraseodymiumSpike/Battalion-Ideas/README.md

 See [folder](https://github.com/PraseodymiumSpike/Battalion-Ideas/tree/main/Battalions) for Battalion information!

-Shocking Chess is a variant for the Variant Design Contest on the PyChess Players Discord Server, but a version of its rules are here temporarily.
+Shocking Chess is a variant for the Variant Design Contest on the PyChess Players Discord Server, but a version of its rules is here temporarily.